 “Today guys we are going to introduce you to a part of the park most people don’t get to see” says Celine, one of the guides from Abel Tasman Canyons “today we are going down Torrent River, Canyoning!”

 Jumping on an Aquataxi we wizz off across the bay, north past Adele Island and into another bay called Anchorage .
-If first impressions were anything to go by then this was going to be a stunning day.
+If first impressions were anything to go by then this was going to be a stunning day in the Abel Tasman National Park.
 To describe Anchorage as a perfect beach is not quite fair, but it is as close as you will ever get.
 This would be our base for the next 24 hours and what a base it turned out to be.

 Not stopping for long, we sorted out kit, wet suits, helmet, harness and gear all into a bundle.
 Ready to hike we set off from the beach into the bush.
 Steep at first but not too bad, following the guides who knew every path like the back of their hands.
 25 minutes later we stopped for a quick rest, drink and a local story from one of the guides (I will leave the content of that story for the guides to tell when you go on an adventure with them!).
 After slurping down our juice we headed onward and upward!